-Join Kirk Keeler for a 5 day photographic workshop from Milk Way to Moonlight: Photographing Nightscapes in Yosemite.
+Join us for a 5 day photographic workshop from Milk Way to Moonlight: Photographing Nightscapes in Yosemite.
 With little light pollution and access roads that lead to high prominences of bare granite, Yosemite National Park boasts some of the best locations to photograph at night in the World.
-Add to that a near- decade of night photography in this national park gem and Kirk Keeler’s knowledge will put you in the right place, at the right time, to capture your nightscapes of Yosemite.
+Add to that a near- decade of night photography in this national park gem and our staff photographer's knowledge will put you in the right place, at the right time, to capture your nightscapes of Yosemite.

-Join Kirk Keeler for a 5 day photographic workshop; From Milk Way to Moonlight: Photographing Nightscapes in Yosemite.
+Join us for a 5 day photographic workshop; From Milk Way to Moonlight: Photographing Nightscapes in Yosemite.
 With little light pollution and access roads that lead to high prominences of bare granite, Yosemite National Park boasts some of the best locations to photograph at night in the World.
-Add to that a near- decade of night photography in this national park gem and Kirk Keeler’s knowledge will put you in the right place, at the right time, to capture your nightscapes of Yosemite.
+Add to that a near- decade of night photography in this national park gem and our staff photographer's knowledge will put you in the right place, at the right time, to capture your nightscapes of Yosemite.
 From the Milky Way, star trails, to moonlit scenes, you will come away with a varied array of night photos from your week out amongst the stars.

 FALL 2022 – September 27 - October 1, 2022

 The Ansel Adams Gallery has modified our workshops to be functional in a covid environment and has reduced class sizes to protect participants and staff.
 With the recent surge from Omicron, we are making it our main priority for a safe environment for all of our workshop participants.
 Masks are required in all buildings in the park and our workshop room is fully equipped with an air filtration system.

 COVID-19 rapid test upon arrival